ibm-cloud-docs/sell/software-get-start.md

     * OVA images deployed on VMware Solutions Dedicated - vCenter Server
     * Virtual server images with Terraform deployed on VPC infrastructure
     * Custom virtual server images deployed on VPC infrastructure
-    * Operators with a CSV file or Operator bundles with a TGZ file from GitHub repositories deployed on Red Hat OpenShift
+    * Operators with a TGZ file from GitHub or GitLab repositories
     * Operator bundles from Red Hat OpenShift registries

 ## Provide your company name